epwalsh/obsidian.nvim/README.md

 - `:ObsidianFollowLink [vsplit|hsplit]` to follow a note reference under the cursor, optionally opening it in a vertical or horizontal split.

-- `:ObsidianBacklinks` for getting a location list of references to the current buffer.
+- `:ObsidianBacklinks` for getting a picker list of references to the current buffer.

-- `:ObsidianTags [TAG ...]` for getting a location list of all occurrences of the given tags.
+- `:ObsidianTags [TAG ...]` for getting a picker list of all occurrences of the given tags.

 - `:ObsidianToday [OFFSET]` to open/create a new daily note.
 This command also takes an optional offset in days, e.g. use `:ObsidianToday -1` to go to yesterday's note.
 Unlike `:ObsidianYesterday` and `:ObsidianTomorrow` this command does not differentiate between weekdays and weekends.